 Powderpost beetles have long, narrow, flat bodies that allow them to easily attack wood surfaces.
-These beetles have six legs, are reddish brown to black and usually 1/32 to 1/4 inches in length.
+These beetles have six legs, are reddish-brown to black, and usually 1/32 to 1/4 inches in length.
 The term “powderpost beetle,” applies to any of three closely related families: True, False and Furniture or Deathwatch beetles.
 Powderpost beetles are wood-boring insects that reduce timber to a mass of very fine powder-like material, hence the name powderpost beetle.

 POWDERPOST BEETLE LIFE STAGES

 Females mate often during their lifetime and the total number of eggs laid per female is about fifty.
 Powderpost females prefer to lay eggs on hardwoods rather than softwoods and prefer rough wood surfaces.
 Eggs hatch in approximately eight days and after hatching, larvae bore into the wood tunneling in the direction of the grain.
 One to five years later, adult beetles begin emerging from infested wood in early spring and continue through mid-summer.
-The life span of an adult beetle is generally a few months to a year, with few living more than a year.
+The life span of an adult beetle is generally a few months to a year, with very few living for more than a year.

 POWDERPOST BEETLE THREATS